cyberos01/project-cloudformation/README.md

 **AWS CloudFormation:** It is a service that aids users in modeling and configuring their AWS resources so they can focus more on their AWS based apps and spend less time maintaining those resources.

 **EC2 Instance:** Amazon EC2 provides a large set of instance types that are customized to certain use cases.

+**Task (Activities)**

+1. Create a CloudFormation stack

+2. Create an AMI of the WordPress instance

+3. Configure Auto Scaling to launch a new WordPress instance

+4. Configure the new WordPress instance to shut down automatically

+5. Monitor the instance using Availability Monitoring feature of the R53